Skip to main content

 It’s a lie.

 Every syllable is a carefully crafted trap.
-That friendly adjuster’s only job—their entire reason for being—is to pay you as little as humanly possible for your shredded car and your shattered life.
-The car accident injury claim process isn’t a process; it’s a war.
-It starts the second of impact and it’s you against a multi-billion-dollar machine that has perfected the art of deny, delay, and devalue.
+That friendly adjuster's only job—their entire reason for being—is to pay as little as humanly possible for the shredded car and shattered life.
+The car accident injury claim process isn't a process; it's a war.
+It starts the second of impact and pits individual claimants against a multi-billion-dollar machine that has perfected the art of deny, delay, and devalue.
+Colorado's roads tell the story: 628 traffic fatalities in 2023 alone, according to the Colorado Department of Transportation.
+Yet many accident victims face another obstacle—16% of Colorado drivers carry no insurance whatsoever.
+Even with coverage, minimum liability limits under C.R.S. § 10-4-609 stand at just $25,000 per person and $50,000 per accident.
+These thresholds rarely cover serious injuries.
+Insurance companies know this.
+They exploit the complexity of claims, the desperation of injured parties, and the inadequacy of minimum coverage to maximize their bottom line at the expense of accident victims seeking fair compensation.

 You Will Not Be Bullied—Here's How We Start